em-ni/em-ni.github.io/index.markdown

 ## Timeline

-| Aug 2024 | Director at B0NE pty ltd
+| Aug 2024 | Senior Software Engineer at B0NE pty ltd
 | Feb 2023 | Started PhD at at UNSW, Sydney |
 | Apr 2022 | Using robots to fight cancer with hyperthermia treatment at Medlogix srl
 | Jan 2022 | Helped developing a self-balancing radar for a military ship at Fincantieri spa